joshuamkite/towers-of-hanoi-react/README.md

 ## How to Play

+The game supports two input methods - choose whichever you prefer:

+### Method 1: Click to Move
 1. **Select a tower** - Click on a tower that has disks to select it (it will highlight in blue)
 2. **Choose destination** - Click on another tower to move the top disk
+3. **Deselect** - Click the same tower again to deselect

+### Method 2: Drag and Drop
+1. **Grab a disk** - Click and hold on the top disk of any tower (cursor shows "grab" icon)
+2. **Drag to tower** - Drag the disk over the destination tower (it will highlight in green)
+3. **Drop** - Release to place the disk on the new tower

+### Game Rules
+- You can only move the top disk from each tower
-3. **Follow the rules** - You can only place a smaller disk on top of a larger one
+- You can only place a smaller disk on top of a larger disk
-4. **Win the game** - Move all disks to Tower 3 to complete the puzzle
+- Move all disks to Tower 3 to win
-5. **Challenge yourself** - Try to solve it in the minimum number of moves!
+- Try to solve it in the minimum number of moves!

 ### Minimum Moves Formula